logo

 Morning Consult Logo

-• His highest disapproval rating from voters comes on health care (50%), followed by the economy and entitlement programs (49% each).
+• His highest disapproval ratings from voters come on health care (51%) and the economy (50%).

 Congressional trust on the issues